Samyc2002/Digi-Comm/README.md

 # Digi-Comm

-A repository of my Digital Communication codes (mostly meant for juniors xP)
+A repository containing all the Labs of Digital Communication and Coding theory course.
+These are written in matlab (which I'm really not good at) so contributions to the same are accepted to make the codebase better.